 Here are three ways to handle sick days with less stress and more confidence:

-The sooner you notify your manager, the easier it is for them to plan coverage or adjust the schedule.
+The sooner you notify your manager, the easier it is for him or her to plan coverage or adjust the schedule.
 Even if you're not sure how long you'll be out, a quick message goes a long way.

 Be honest about your situation without feeling guilty.
 Needing a day to rest doesn’t make you unreliable; it makes you responsible.